-This four day workshop (16h) helps you to access and express your truthful impulses based on your partners behaviour, through exploration of the famous 'Repetition Exercise'.
+This two full day workshop (15h) helps you to access and express your truthful impulses based on your partners behaviour, through exploration of the famous 'Repetition Exercise'.
 The workshop suits beginners and all levels of Meisner students.

 About The Event

-We are very pleased to have the Managing Director Ashlie Walker from the Actors’ Temple London, one of UK's leading actor training studios, teaching again in Helsinki, Finland.
+We are very pleased to have the sought after acting coach Ashlie Walker from London teaching again in Helsinki, Finland.